SohamMalakar/Fun-Assembly/README.md

 SCN $var1
 ```

-Here, the compiler takes input from the keyboard and assign it to the variable `$var1`.
+Here, the interpreter takes input from the keyboard and assign it to the variable `$var1`.
 And multiple inputs can be taken at once.

 #### Input upto newline